kaheidt/nginx-permitio/docs/architecture.md

 - NGINX JavaScript (NJS) module
 - JWT Authentication

-### 2. Permit.io Integration
+### 2. Local PDP Sidecar

-The Permit.io integration provides:
+The Permit.io integration now uses a local sidecar container for Policy Decision Point (PDP) functionality:

-- Cloud-hosted Policy Decision Point (PDP)
+- **Performance Benefits:** Reduced latency for authorization decisions by avoiding network calls to external services
-- User and role synchronization
+- **Reliability:** Authorization decisions can be made even if internet connectivity is temporarily interrupted
-- Centralized policy management
+- **Synchronization:** Automatically syncs with Permit.io cloud to get the latest policies
-- Real-time policy updates
+- **Security:** Keeps authorization decision-making within your infrastructure
-- Audit logs for all authorization decisions
+- **Caching:** Caches authorization decisions to improve performance

 **How Authorization Works:**

 1. The gateway extracts the JWT token from the Authorization header
 2. User information is decoded from the JWT token
 3. Resource and action are determined from the URL path and HTTP method
-4. A request is made to Permit.io PDP to check permissions
+4. A request is made to the local PDP sidecar to check permissions
 5. The PDP returns allow/deny decision based on policies
 6. The gateway enforces the decision